ArtyomMedvedev15/Railway-ticket-office/README.md

 Before running the module with angular, we need to run our module with rest as they interact with each other.
 For run angular, you need to open the console and, through the cantilever directory change commands, go to the directory with the angular module.

-Then enter the command into the conosli:
+Then enter the command into the console:

 > **ng serve**